 At this point in the article, it would seem typical decisions are made from the evidence that has known information value or “language”….this is certainly NOT true!

 We also tend to listen to our gut.
 Our gut has no left hemisphere-generated language and manifests itself as right hemisphere-based feeling or intuition.
-That is, we not exactly sure why our gut believes something….It just does and we just do.
+That is, we are not exactly sure why our gut believes something….It just does and we just do.
 Per our brain model, we are referring to the difference between the high emotion & low language pathway, as opposed to the low emotion & high language pathway.
 As the model suggests, it is our left hemisphere that houses our language.
-As Daniel Kahneman discusses in Thinking, Fast and Slow, our “fast,” emotion-based thinking will bypass our left hemisphere.
+As Nobel laureate Daniel Kahneman discusses in Thinking, Fast and Slow, our “fast,” emotion-based thinking will bypass our left hemisphere.
 The left hemisphere is on the low emotion & high language pathway.
 Without left hemisphere processing, it is difficult to add language to evidence.
 To be clear, these mental pathways are highly dynamic and interactive.
 People process along both these mental pathways all the time.
-These pathways are presented as convenient brain signaling segments to frame our brain’s processing approach as related to changing our minds.
+These pathways describe two major mental processing segments that impact changing our minds.

-It may mean listening to and learning from believable [xiii] others that have already successfully “languagized” a perspective.
+It may mean listening to and learning from believable [xix] others that have already successfully “languagized” a perspective.
 Or,

 The next section discusses integrating our gut into the decision-making process and changing our minds.